 NOTE – These generic procedures do not apply to references to standards produced by ISO and IEC.
 The long-standing ability to make such references continues unchanged.

-The case of ITU-T accepting texts, in part or in whole, from another organization is addressed in [b-ITU-T A.25].
+The case of ITU-T accepting texts, in part or in whole, from another organization is addressed in [ITU-T A.25].

 2 References